smaneas/smaneas.github.io/_pages/about.md

 <div id="custom-text-style">
 <p>I am a PhD Candidate in the <a href="https://web.cs.toronto.edu/" target="_blank">Department of Computer Science</a> at the <a href="https://www.utoronto.ca/" target="_blank">University of Toronto</a>.
 I am a member of the <a href="http://csng.cs.toronto.edu/index.php" target="_blank">Computer Systems and Networks group</a>, and my advisor is <a href="https://www.cs.utoronto.ca/~bianca/" target="_blank">Professor Bianca Schroeder</a>.</p>

-<p>My current research focuses on the design and implementation of computer systems, especially large scale systems and storage systems, while focusing on their reliability aspect.</p>
+<p>My research interests include the design and implementation of computer systems, especially storage and file systems, and distributed systems.
+My current research focuses on the reliability aspect of systems.</p>

 <h2>Contact Info</h2>
 Bahen Centre for Information Technology<br/>